liya2017/axon-docs/docs/for-dapp-devs/Send_Transactions_On_Axon_Via_MetaMask.md

 ## Send Transactions On Axon Via MetaMask

 To proceed with this guide, you must have MetaMask installed.
-To download Metamask, visit [https://metamask.io/](https://metamask.io/) and you will be automatically guided to the relevant store to download the extension or app based on the device and browser you’re using.
+Visit [Metamask](https://metamask.io/) and you will be automatically guided to the relevant store to download the extension or app based on the device and browser you’re using.

 This guide provides instructions for sending transactions on Axon via MetaMask after setting up the Axon local node.

-## 1 Set Up a Axon Node
+## 1 Set Up an Axon Node

 ### 1.1 Local Setup

-Download Axon from [https://github.com/axonweb3/axon](https://github.com/axonweb3/axon), find *Install* in *README*, and run the following commands to start the node:
+[Download Axon](https://github.com/axonweb3/axon), find **Install** in **README**, and run the following commands to start the node:

 `cargo run --release -- -c devtools/chain/config.toml -g devtools/chain/genesis_single_node.json`

-Following the successful setup of the node, you will notice that the block height is increasing, for instance: > Overlord: state go to new height 2171.
+Once the node has been successfully set up, you will notice that the block height is increasing, for instance: > Overlord: state go to new height 2171.

 ### 1.2 Add Axon to MetaMask's Local Network